Evaluator Guide · Phase-Aware Reading Order

 This is a public evaluator surface, not the full archive.

 The site is public enough to let outsiders judge the work independently, but it is not the full vault.
-Approximately ~60% is the Public Layer; ~25% is the Restricted Layer (available under coordinated correspondence); ~15% is the Reserved Layer (held back deliberately for partnership-tier engagement).
+The public layer is a review surface; restricted and reserved layers may require coordinated correspondence, NDA review, or partner-stage diligence.
 If you conclude “I cannot see everything,” the correct inference is not “therefore nothing exists.”

 03